markdwags/Razor/README.md

 * **1.5.0.0** to **1.5.0.16** only support the standard Ultima Online client.
 * **1.5.0.17** has major changes to how Razor determines player position and only supports the standard Ultima Online client.
 * **1.6.x.x** support both the standard client and [ClassicUO](https://github.com/andreakarasho/ClassicUO).

+## Razor Scripting

+This version of Razor also supports a command-based script language.
+Visit the [Razor Scripting Guide](http://www.uor-razor.com/guide/) for more information.

 ## Install: New ClassicUO with Razor Install